AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-assets-adobe-stock.md

 ## Use and manage [!DNL Adobe Stock] assets in [!DNL Experience Manager] {#usemanage}

-Using this capability, organizations can allow its users to work using [!DNL Adobe Stock] assets in [!DNL Experience Manager Assets].
+Using this capability, organizations users can work using [!DNL Adobe Stock] assets in [!DNL Experience Manager Assets].
 From within the [!DNL Experience Manager] user interface, users can search [!DNL Adobe Stock] assets and license the required assets.

 Once an [!DNL Adobe Stock] asset is licensed in [!DNL Experience Manager], it can be used and managed like a typical asset.
 In [!DNL Experience Manager], the users can search and preview the assets; copy and publish the assets; share the assets on [!DNL Brand Portal]; access and use the assets via [!DNL Experience Manager] desktop app; and so on.